Dr Lucy Ford

 Research

-Her doctoral research examined the global political economy of environmental governance and resistance.
-Her current research interests lie mainly in the areas of International Relations Theory and International Political Economy with a particular regard to, on the one hand, governance, civil society and social movements, and on the other, to the political economy of sustainable development and the challenge of ecological thought to International Relations, where she is broadly concerned with developing a global political ecology perspective.
+Lucy's doctoral research examined the global political economy of environmental governance and resistance.
+Her current research interests lie mainly in the areas of International Relations Theory and Global Political Economy with a particular emphasis on the challenge of ecological thought to International Relations.
+She is broadly concerned with developing a global political ecology perspective.
 She has a further interest in psychoanalysis and ecopsychology, which she is working to bring into the discipline of International Relations.

 Lucy helped set up the Green think tank Green House and is on their advisory board.
 She is also a research fellow at Schumacher Institute, an interdisciplinary systems think tank on environmental, social and economic issues.